edgegap/edgegap-mcp/README.md

 Works in Claude Code, Cursor, Codex, and VS Code.
 Pin a version in production (`@edgegap/mcp@0.1.0`) rather than floating on latest.

+Registered in the official MCP registry as `dev.edgegap/mcp`.

 > **Node version:** the server itself needs Node 18+.
 Deploying the optional
 > Cloudflare Worker needs Node 22+, because `wrangler` requires it.